saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 y = 8'b00000000;
 ```

-ensures that all output bits have a known value.
+ensures that every output bit starts with a defined value.

-The loop then checks each position and activates the selected output.
+The loop then examines each output position and enables the selected one.

 ### Important Point

-A procedural loop does **not automatically mean sequential hardware**.
-When used appropriately in synthesizable combinational RTL, the synthesis tool can convert the repeated operations into corresponding combinational hardware.
+A procedural loop does **not necessarily represent sequential hardware**.
+When used inside synthesizable combinational RTL, the synthesis tool can unroll the repeated operations into equivalent combinational hardware.

 ---

 ## 8. Understanding `for generate`

-A `for generate` construct is different from a procedural `for` loop.
+A `for generate` construct differs from a procedural `for` loop.

 It is mainly used to **replicate hardware structures during elaboration**.